Max Mermelstein

 Max Mermelstein (November 1, 1942 – September 12, 2008) was an American drug smuggler for the Medellín Cartel in the late 1970s and early 80s, who later became a key informant against the organization.
 In the words of James P. Walsh, the U.S. Attorney for Los Angeles CA, Mermelstein "was probably the single most valuable government witness in drug matters that this country has ever known."
 He became a "weapon for the government".
 He is reputed to have smuggled 56 tons of cocaine worth $12.5 billion into the United States.

 Early life

-Mermelstein trained as a mechanical engineer at the New York Institute of Technology and married to a Puerto Rican woman.
-Mermelstein moved to San Juan, Puerto Rico with his wife, where he worked as chief engineer for the Sheraton Hotel.
+Mermelstein grew up in Brooklyn.
+He trained as a mechanical engineer at the New York Institute of Technology.
+He was also an armorer in the National Guard and knew how to handle explosives after having taken several demolition courses.
+He met and married his first wife, a Puerto Rican woman named Gladys, in New York City.
+He was an air conditioner and heating equipment salesman until the 1970s when he moved to San Juan, Puerto Rico with his wife, where he worked as chief engineer for the Sheraton Hotel.
 Mermelstein and his wife separated soon after, as she returned to her ailing mother, but not before Mermelstein learned some "street Spanish".

 While working for the Sheraton Mermelstein met a Colombian woman - Cristina Jaramillo -- and the two were soon married.
 After accepting a job at the Princess Hotel in Freeport in the Bahamas, Mermelstein began his first limited criminal activity by creating an "underground pipeline" to help smuggle his wife's Colombian relatives and childhood friends into the United States.